Lisianthus has a reputation for being a hard-to-grow, badass-b@#$% (excuse my French). And you know what? This flower lives up to its reputation.

 WHEN SHOULD I START MY LISIANTHUS SEEDS?

-As mentioned above, if you start Lisianthus in February, it is already too late in a short growing season.
-You can start them at the beginning of January, but the most ideal time is actually a little bit before Christmas.
+As mentioned above, starting Lisianthus in February is already too late in a short growing season.
+You can start them at the beginning of January, but the ideal time is a little before Christmas.

-By starting them in December, it gives you some wiggle room.
-This means if you have a package with slow germination you have built-in enough of a buffer to still get flowers.
+Starting them in December gives you some wiggle room.
+If you have a package with slow germination, you have built-in enough buffer to get flowers still.